The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: Introduction

 \end{itemize}

 It is evident that the above measurements are incompatible with each other.
-Compared to the CKM unitarity prediction of $0.2245 \pm 0.0008$ \cite{pdg}, the $|V_{us}|$ value from the inclusive $\tau$ decays is smaller by $\sim 2.9\sigma$, while the average of $|V_{us}| = 0.2221 \pm 0.0013$ from inclusive and exclusive $\tau$ decays is smaller by $\sim 2\sigma$ \cite{pdg}.
-The $\beta$ decay measurements, on the other hand, yield $|V_{us}|$ values that are higher than the unitarity prediction, the level of inconsistency depending upon the radiative corrections scheme.
+Compared to the CKM unitarity prediction of $0.2245 \pm 0.0008$ \cite{pdg}, the $|V_{us}^{\tau}|$ value from the inclusive $\tau$ decays is smaller by $\sim 2.9\sigma$, while the average of $|V_{us}^{\tau}| = 0.2221 \pm 0.0013$ from inclusive and exclusive $\tau$ decays is smaller by $\sim 2\sigma$ \cite{pdg}.
+The $\beta$ decay measurements, on the other hand, yield $|V_{us}^\beta|$ values that are higher than the unitarity prediction, the level of inconsistency depending upon the radiative corrections scheme.
 For SGPR and CMS schemes, the combined internal inconsistency of $V_{us}$, $V_{us}/V_{ud}$, and $V_{ud}$ measurements is at the level of 5.1$\sigma$ and 3.6$\sigma$, respectively \cite{Grossman:2019bzp}.

-This disagreement, termed as the ``Cabibbo Angle Anomaly'' (CAA), can be interpreted as a possible sign for the violation of CKM unitarity, and has triggered recent interest in potential explanations with physics beyond the SM \cite{Grossman:2019bzp,Coutinho:2019aiy,Cheung:2020vqm,Crivellin:2020lzu,Endo:2020tkb,Capdevila:2020rrl,Kirk:2020wdk,Crivellin:2020ebi}.
-In \cite{Crivellin:2020lzu}, it was argued that inducing a sizable violation of CKM unitarity is in general difficult due to the strong bounds from flavor-changing neutral currents, such as kaon mixing.
-Instead, while keeping the CKM unitarity intact, this anomaly may be attributed to the lepton-flavor universality (LFU) violation in the new couplings of $W$ bosons to leptons.
+This disagreement, the ``Cabibbo Angle Anomaly'' (CAA), can be interpreted as a possible sign for the violation of CKM unitarity, and has triggered recent interest in potential explanations with physics beyond the SM \cite{Grossman:2019bzp,Coutinho:2019aiy,Cheung:2020vqm,Crivellin:2020lzu,Endo:2020tkb,Capdevila:2020rrl,Kirk:2020wdk,Crivellin:2020ebi,Crivellin:2020oup,Crivellin:2020klg,Felkl:2021qdn,Belfatto:2021jhf,Branco:2021vhs,Kirk:2021kcs,Chang:2021axw}.
+On the other hand, it was argued in \cite{Crivellin:2020lzu} that even while keeping the CKM unitarity intact, this anomaly may be resolved by the lepton-flavor universality (LFU) violation in the new couplings of $W$ bosons to leptons.